davekilian/davekilian.github.com/_posts/2016-06-21-smart-design-choices.markdown

 TODO common advice is simple prototypes up front, with few core features.
 The argument: fewer features gets you way lower development time without generating more maintenance work later.
 Time savings at both ends!

+## Should We Outsource?

+TODO when to roll your own code or pull it off the shelf.
+IIRC there's another post on this we can roll in here :D

 ## Is It Time to Rewrite?